Omar Dominguez

 Choose your hard

-Omar and his father at the Boston Marathon finish
+Omar and his father at the Boston Marathon finish line

-Mile 24, Boston Marathon, 2024
+IIMile 24, Boston Marathon, 2024

 She said yes

-Omar and Maggie signing at their wedding
+Omar and Maggie on their wedding day

 Who is your Maggie?